-Liquid air – a novel energy vector storing cold and power
+Liquid air – storing cold and power energy

 When people talk about energy storage they usually mean electro-chemical batteries.
 But when the service required is cooling, and especially when ambient temperatures are high, it is often more effective to store energy as cold.
 Liquid air is a powerful new energy vector to provide distributed clean cold and power in vehicles and buildings.